dotnsf/ayana/README.md

 Yet Anohter Similarity Search API.

-This API has been developed as yet anohter IBM Watson Visual Recognition Similarity Search API, which has been retired in 2017/Sep.
+This API has been developed as yet anohter IBM Watson Visual Recognition Similarity Search API(as beta), which has been retired in 2017/Sep.

 This new API tries to handle compatible input data from original one.